inkVerb/VIP/601/Lesson-05.md

   - You could use `grep` from the terminal to serch documentation

 ### Kernel Command Line
+*The command that GRUB runs to start the kernel, kept at `/proc/cmdline`*

 - All boot parameters are on one, single line
   - This is called the ***kernel command line*** or ***boot command line***
   - Usually the `linux` line of GRUB config: `/boot/grub/grub.cfg`